 - “I’m sorry, I’ve already made other plans.”

-- “I’d love to, but I’ve already made a commitment to help __________ (friend, family member, etc.) out.”
+- “I’d love to, but I’ve already committed to help __________ (friend, family member, etc.) out.”

 2. Don’t participate in more than two to three extracurricular activities.

-Categorize all your friends into the following four groups:
+Categorise your friends into the following four groups: